stuclem/docreviewtest/docs/set_up_ops_user.md

 - When you create a VCH, you provide vSphere administrator credentials to `vic-machine create`, either in `--target` or in the `--user` and `--password` options.
 You also provide the credentials for an account with lesser privileges in the `--ops-user` and `--ops-password` options.
 During deployment, `vic-machine create` uses the vSphere administrator credentials to log in to vSphere and create the VCH, in the same way as in the default case.
 The credentials that you specify in `--ops-user` and `--ops-password` are safely and securely stored in the VCH, for use in post-deployment operation.
 In this case, the VCH does not store the vSphere administrator credentials.
 - When you run other `vic-machine` commands on the VCH after deployment, for example, `ls`, `upgrade`, or `configure`, you provide the vSphere administrator credentials in the `--target` or `--user` and `--password` options.
 This is the same as in the default case.
 The stored `--ops-user` and `--ops-password` credentials are not used.
 - When a container developer creates a container in the VCH, the VCH uses the stored `--ops-user` and `--ops-password` credentials that you provided during deployment to log in to vSphere to create the container VM.

+## How `--ops-user` Works  <a id="behavior"></a>

+If you use `--ops-user` to specify a different user account for post-deployment operation, `vic-machine` and the VCH behave differently to how they behave in a default deployment.

 ## Create a User Account for `--ops-user` <a id="createuser"></a>